ntfsprogs-plus/ntfs_corrupted_images/generated_during_use/README.md

   allocated size of index and mft are different. filename attribute does not exist. orphan inodes which has wrong sequenc number and has not filename attribute.

-orphaned_inode_cant_repair/
-: previous version of fsck cannot repair some case of orphaned inode.

 paragon_ntfs_test1/
 paragon_ntfs_test2/